rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 #### 4 - stakater-helm-push-v1 🅿

-The helm-push task packages the application helm chart, creates the tag for chart, and finally pushes it to the chart repository.
+The `helm-push` task packages the application Helm chart, creates the tag for chart, and finally pushes it to the chart repository.

 The repo path, chart repository url, prnumber, git revision, and git tag are taken as parameters